A class for children and young people with additional needs.

 Our Snow Leopards class arose out of a six week Kung Fu course which we were asked to run for Cambridge City Council in the summer of 2012 for children and young people with a variety of physical and learning disabilities.
 The course was developed in collaboration with Adaptive Martial Arts UK and Ireland and was such a success that, with the Council’s help, we were able to start a regular class.

 The Snow Leopards class has been created to cater for children and young people who simply require some extra assistance with their Kung Fu; in learning to move, think and act in a focused, fun and engaged way.

-The class will usually start with a warm-up game that helps to teach some life skills such as courage and determination or simply encourages the Snow Leopards to move in a fun and focused way.
+The class lasts for 50 minutes.
+It will usually start with a warm-up game that helps to teach some life skills such as courage and determination or simply encourages the Snow Leopards to move in a fun and focused way.
 After the game, the class is then split up into groups appropriate to their age to learn some Kung Fu; these groups are based loosely on our existing class structure, for example, Tiny Tigers, Little Dragons, Junior Warriors or Youth Kung Fu.
-However our instructors modify the syllabus to suit each individual child's strengths and abilities.
+However our instructors modify the syllabus to suit each individual child’s strengths and abilities.
 After working in these smaller groups, often the students will come together and show each other what they have learnt or what they have been working on.
 Towards the end of the class the instructors will introduce another game; again designed to help develop particular skills or challenge the students in a certain way.
-The Snow Leopards class may end with a brief meditation exercise which we call 'Silent Masters'.
+The Snow Leopards class may end with a brief meditation exercise which we call ‘Silent Masters’.

 We try to keep the structure of the lessons as similar as possible each week, and punctuate the time with drinks breaks to try to optimise the times of focus and concentration.